Moco Museum introduces Studio Irma – “Reflecting Forward”

 “Anna was deeply touched, which was a joy to experience.”

 Anna identified with the two brothers who also fled from their native country of Iran.
 Like them, she has also succeeded in moving on from a difficult start in life and achieving a positive and inspirational turnaround.
-In early March, Anna and Kim travelled to New York to meet the artists and select works for the exhibition.
+In early March, Anna and Kim traveled to New York to meet the artists and select works for the exhibition.
 Anna is involved in the whole creative process.

 This summer, Moco Museum brings the work of Icy and Sot to Amsterdam to adorn the walls of the museum, alongside Banksy.
 The works that will feature in the ICY and SOT exhibition are being chosen by Kim Logchies and Anna Nooshin.
-Sharing the same themes, the exhibition is not only an excellent match for Banksy’s work, but will also enrich the museum’s existing collection!
+Sharing the same themes, the exhibition is not only an excellent match for Banksy’s work but will also enrich the museum’s existing collection!